snyderjo/ambience_comparison/index.md

 ![](images/Temperature-1.png)<!-- -->

-Some of you might be asking: *Does it really get above 40 (104 degrees Fahrenheit) in your bedroom???*
+Depending on the season, some of you might be asking: *Does it really get above 40 (104 degrees Fahrenheit) in your bedroom???*
 No. The sensor is attached to a raspberry pi, which produces a good amount of heat on its own.
 The above data measures temperature with a consistent bias.